google-aai/sc17/cats/DATAFLOW_TUTORIAL.md

 </div>

 Notice that each step is running simultaneously as in an assembly line.
-Once an entry is read from BigQuery, it is passed to the next step (fetching the image), and once that is completed, it is passed to subsequent steps.
+Once an entry is read from bigquery, it is passed to the next step (fetching the image), and once that is completed, it is passed to subsequent steps.
 The preprocessed images will begin to show up in your storage bucket as soon as they run through the pipeline!

 Furthermore, you might notice images being written "out of order".
-This is because of massive parallelization, where multiple machines read different subsets of the BigQuery table and start processing these elements using the pipeline architecture.
+This is because of massive parallelization, where multiple machines read different subsets of the big query table and start processing these elements using the pipeline architecture.
 Pretty cool right?

 Finally, you may notice that each component takes a different amount of "time".